Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Numerical experiments

 \end{exmp}

 We begin with a structured mesh of $\Omega$ consisting of 150 isosceles right triangle elements, and refine the mesh adaptively, using $\eta_{\text{R},K}$ \eqref{eq:etaRR} as an error indicator.
 The adaptive mesh refinement strategy is to refine all elements where $\eta_{\text{R},K}$ is greater than the average $\eta_{\text{R},K}$.
 The mesh, as illustrated in \cref{fig:mesh}, consists of 3733 elements and is used in \cref{4-3-1}.
 The refinement is concentrated near corners of $\Omega_1$, $\Omega_2$, $\Omega_3$ and the reentrant corner of the L-shape domain.
 We assume that the solution obtained from a mesh refined six times is an accurate approximation to the exact solution of the continuous problem for \cref{4-3-1}.
-In this example, we do not examine $\eta_{\text{MR}}$ as the mesh is regular and the performance of $\eta_{\text{MR}}$ is similar to $\eta_{\text{R}}$.

 \cref{iteration31_rf} exhibits the convergence history of the energy norm of the error and its error estimates in the whole domain $\Omega$ for \cref{4-3-1} with $N=6$.
 The total error converges rapidly, and the norm of the residual decreases roughly monotonically.
 We note that the algebraic estimator $\eta_{\text{alg}}$ provides an accurate approximation to the $\BA$-norm of the algebraic error.
 The left part of \cref{iteration31_rf} demonstrates that the separation of $\eta_{\text{RF}}^{\Bw}$ and $\|\Br_k\|_{\Bw}$ is close to the separation of the total error and the algebraic error, halting the iteration at a reasonable point.
 On the right part of \cref{iteration31_rf}, the estimator $\eta_{\text{R}}$ slightly overestimates the total error.
-The indicators $\eta_{\text{BDM}}$ and $\eta_{\underline{\text{BDM}}}$ follow the total error closely.
+The indicator $\eta_{\text{FC}}$ follows the total error closely.